openstatusHQ/stargazers/README.md

 # Stargazers Insights

-A small CLI tool to get insights about stargazers of a GitHub repository.
+A small CLI tool to export insights about stargazers of a GitHub repository.

+1. Create a GitHub token